-Here is another Roman legacy.
+Here is another Roman legacy, the Frontiers of the Roman Empire.
 They used to build walls to safeguard their empire.
 None of them helped at the end of the day.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.